SebastianGH20/DGG/README.md

 # Music Genre Classification Project

-This project implements a deep learning model to classify music genres based on various audio features extracted from Spotify data.
+This project implements a deep learning model to classify and predcit music stats based on various audio features extracted from Spotify data.

+# Members
+ - Sebastian
+ - Pablo García del Moral

 ## Project Overview